August 22, 2015 (16th Annual)

 This mountain course begins at Rainy Pass on the North Cascades Scenic Highway, elevation 4,800 feet.
 The route follows the Pacific Crest Trail north on a steady, gradual 5 mile climb to Cutthroat Pass, elevation 6,800 feet.
 Runners then descend 4 miles to Cutthroat Lake (many switchbacks on a 5-10% grade).
 The course continues gradually downhill for 2 more miles to the Cutthroat Creek Trailhead, elevation 4,500 feet.
 Total course length is 11.1 miles.

-** Wave one is for elite or very fast runners only; Waves two and three will have the most runners at their start time.
+** Wave 1 is for elite or very fast runners only; Waves 2 through 5 will have the most runners at their start time.
+Wave six is for slower runners that plan to speed hike some of the course.
+All participants muct be able to finish in 3 hours or less.

 *All racers should feel confident that they can complete the course in 3 hours or less.